Hi there, I’m Judy.

 So if you are here for the recipes I thank you.
 We have lots of wonderful old fashioned recipes to share.
 If you are here for a simpler way of life, I thank you too, and look forward to sharing that journey with you.
 And if you are here for both, well that’s just amazing!
 Group hug I think!

-I hope you spend some time here at You Can Live Rich On Less, with me, and Mark and our dogs Barkley and Millie.
+I hope you spend some time here at Pie Lady Bakes, with me, and Mark and our dog Millie.
 And maybe drop me a note from time to time.
 I love to get email.
 Seriously I do, but just from you.